Akshay107app/project/README.md

 # project @ Ms in business analytics
 projects listing done at Master's in Business analytics, Michigan

-Rports and Presentation on Managerial reports
+Reports and Presentation on Managerial reports